MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/aml-powerapps-powerautomate/includes/02-Deploy-LLM-Model.md

 - Open Azure Machine Learning Studio.
 - Configure an endpoint that can be used in your application.

-Let's get started by opening Machine Learning Studio!
+Let's get started by opening Azure Machine Learning Studio!

 1. Open Azure Machine Learning Studio using the [**Studio web URL**](https://ml.azure.com).